-For more information, check out our Trip Notes and for the latest travel advice from the Foreign & Commonwealth Office including security and local laws, plus passport and visa information, check www.gov.uk/foreign-travel-advice.
+For the latest travel advice from the Foreign, Commonwealth & Development Office including security and local laws, plus passport and visa information, check www.gov.uk/foreign-travel-advice.

 Departure Dates & Prices

-We are pleased to offer some tempting discounts off trip costs (not including extras such as single rooms or bike hire):
+We are pleased to offer some tempting discounts off the basic trip cost (not including extras such as single rooms or bike hire):

-- Book & pay your deposit more than 6 months in advance of your holiday for our 5% Early Bookers discount.
+- Book & pay your deposit more than 6 months in advance of the start of your holiday for our 5% early bookers discount

 - Be rewarded for your loyalty by receiving a 10% discount from your 3rd Marmot trip onwards

-Please note there is a maximum 10% discount on any holiday.
+Please note that there is a maximum 10% discount on any holiday.

-Day 0: Travel Day
+Day 0: Arrival day

 Full travel advice (essential reading before booking your flights) can be found in our Trip Notes.

-Day 1: Roanne to Issoire (156km with 2900m of ascent)
+Day 1: Roanne to Issoire

-Day 2: Issoire to Salers (169km with 3100m of ascent)
+Day 2: Issoire to Salers

-Day 3: Salers to Aumont Aubrac (143km and 3200m of ascent)
+Day 3: Salers to Aumont-Aubrac

 Leaving Salers behind you, you head for the Pas de Peyrol (1598).
 Ask a child to draw a volcano and the gradients on paper are probably not far off the reality of this climb!
-Cranking up to 14% in the final few kms, this climb is a memorable one.
-Continuing on the exact 2016 Stage 5 TdF route, you head over the Col du Perthus (1589m) and up to the Col de Cère (1300m).
+Cranking up to 14% in the final few km, this climb is a memorable one.
+Continuing on the exact 2016 Stage 5 Tour de France route, you head over the Col du Perthus (1589m) and up to the Col de Cère (1300m).
 After a quick stop in Murat you then take on the Col de Prat de Bouc (1396m) before turning your back on the volcanoes and heading for the deep Gorges de la Truyere and on to your destination in the mountain town of Aumont-Aubrac.

-Day 4: Aumont-Aubrac to Meyrueis (162km with 2900m ascent)
+Day 4: Aumont-Aubrac to Meyrueis

 Pleasant undulations take you to the town of Mende this morning, from where you take on the Cote de La Croix-Neuve (1091m); a climb dedicated to Laurent Jalabert.
 It is short (3km), but exceptionally steep (lots of 12-16%).
 The suffering is soon over and the Col de la Loubière (1188m) is a hidden treasure.
 Next up is the Col de Finiels (1541m) of Mont Lozère.
 It is a bleak landscape strewn with granite boulders but leads you into the Cévennes, a region renknowned for its beauty.
 After a riverside lunch in Le Post de Montvert, head into the Gorges du Tarn for 40km before climbing over the limestone plateau of Median.
 A breathtaking descent takes you into the Gorges de la Jonte and your destination; the market town of Meyrueis.

-First up day is the mighty Mont Aigoual (1567m) – a fantastic climb through chestnut, beech & pine forests, from which you emerge to a stunning view of the Med to the South and Provence to the East.
+First up today is the mighty Mont Aigoual (1567m) – a fantastic climb through chestnut, beech & pine forests, from which you emerge to a stunning view of the Med to the South and Provence to the East.
 Enjoy the descent to Treves before undulating across barren plateau and deep gorges, the highlight being the Cirque de Navacelles.
 Reach it by a road that weaves into the valley and back up the other side, clinging to the sheer cliff face.
 Your destination is the vibrant town of Lodève.

 The mountains of Haute Languadoc are a hidden treasure of the Massif Central.
-Expect great tarmac, quiet roads, well graded climbs, vineyards, sheep/goats, and a great climate!
+Expect great tarmac, quiet roads, well-graded climbs, vineyards, sheep/goats, and a great climate!